 Next morning at 5 am we climbed up 1,400ft to Thunder Spring, a roaring cascade of spring water gushing straight out of the limestone cliff.
 We knew the day would be hot, so the early start maximised the comparatively milder morning temperatures (and beautiful morning light).

 We rested for a couple of hours at the oasis-like Deer Creek in the welcome shade of cottonwood trees and descended the beautiful Deer Creek narrows before reaching the banks of the Colorado River itself around 11am.
 We were not alone: Deer Creek is a must-see side trip for river rafters.

 We found ourselves a shady cave under some big boulders and tried to sit out the heat.
 The forecast at river level had been for 107 F (41.6 °C) that day and the next.

 We passed the day reading, venturing out only occasionally to dip in the pool below Deer Creek falls and to talk the boaters arriving at the beach.
 In the afternoon we (Brian and Martina) decided that it was way too hot to enjoyably continue hiking down the canyon (an off trail route requiring boulder hopping on the steep riverside most of the way for 8 miles or so, we had done this in 2017 but in cooler temperatures).

-So we hiked back uphill that evening and, with a 3.30am alarm the next morning we continued upwards when it was cooler, all the way to the North Rim on the scenic Bill Hall trail.
-About a 4,700 climb in all.
+So we hiked back uphill that evening and, with a 3.30am alarm the next morning and a helpful bright moon we continued upwards when it was cooler, all the way to the North Rim on the scenic Bill Hall trail.
+About a 4,700ft climb in all.
 There we got a lift with some friendly hikers from Idaho to the town of Hurricane, Utah.